Homometric subsets of $\mathbb{Z}_n$ with cardinality 5: classification and enumeration: Introduction

 Since the origins of the phase retrieval problem in X-ray crystallography in the early 1900s, its importance has increased due to many additional modern applications; the related literature is therefore vast, and the references we mention here form the merest skeleton of a survey.
 We first recommend the excellent exposition by Bendory--Edidin~\cite{BENotices}, in particular pages 1489--1490 explaining the periodic binary setting that is the subject of the present paper.
 The references in that expository article include many very recent papers, reflecting the ongoing interest in crystallographic phase retrieval; see~\cites{BE20,BEG,BEM25,Nadimi}, for example.

 As mentioned above, the classification problem we address was proposed in 1984 by Rosenblatt~\cite{Rosenblatt}, to which we refer the reader especially for the exposition in its first three sections.
-In that paper and elsewhere~\cites{RosenblattSeymour,Rosenblatt} there are many beautiful results giving algebraic characterizations of non-retrievable signals; at the same time, however, ``algebraic techniques are typically not very useful in designing and analyzing practical and efficient algorithms''~\cite{BENotices}*{p.~1494} for phase retrieval.
-We are thus hopeful that the concrete classification we give in this paper might suggest a complementary approach, and perhaps even shed some light on the elegant algebraic theory.
+In that paper and elsewhere~\cites{RosenblattSeymour} are some beautiful results giving algebraic characterizations of non-retrievable signals; at the same time, however, ``algebraic techniques are typically not very useful in designing and analyzing practical and efficient algorithms''~\cite{BENotices}*{p.~1494} for phase retrieval.
+(See, however, the elegant proofs in~\cite{Jed24}, where homometric triples are classified using Rosenblatt's notion of \emph{spectral units}.)
+We are thus hopeful that the concrete classification we give in this paper might ultimately be aligned with, and perhaps even shed some light upon, the elegant algebraic theory.

 For readers interested in the pioneering work in crystallographic phase retrieval, we point out Pauling--Shappell~\cite{PaulingShappell} in 1930, as well as the seminal 1944 paper by Patterson~\cite{Patterson}, which (at least implicitly) contained the two-type classification for $k=4$ later proved by Rosenblatt.
 In the 1960s, Bullough~\cite{Bullough} investigated various general properties of homometric subsets of $\Z_n$.
 Papers such as \cites{LemkeWerman,LSS} and references therein treat the equivalent problem (called the ``beltway'' or ``turnpike'' problem, depending on whether the setting is periodic or aperiodic, respectively) of reconstructing discrete sets from the multiset of their interpoint distances.
 Erd\H{o}s took an avid interest in this and several related problems~\cites{Erdos46}.